 How many people will be interviewing me?

-What do I need to bring with me to a preschool interview?
+What do I need to bring with me to a preschool teacher interview?

 What can I do to impress the interviewer from the beginning?

 The key to a successful interview is to be prepared and honest.
 Research your potential employer and prepare your responses to commonly asked questions, so you don’t leave anything out when it comes time to interview.
-Your preparation will show your interest and enthusiasm for the job, leaving a positive impression on your interviewer.
+Your preparation will show your interest and enthusiasm for the job, leaving a positive impression on the hiring team.